Morgan Sholes

 with Program, v.
 51, no. 7.

-The CMU’s Geosciences Program was well represented at the annual GSA meeting in Denver this fall.
-Ten CMU Geology students attended the meeting and a total of eight students were involved as presenting authors in several poster presentations.
-Mentoring faculty and GSA attendees also included CMU Geosciences faculty Andres Aslan, Greg Baker, Rex Cole, Cassie Fenton, and Javier Tellez.
+The CMU Geosciences Program was well represented at the annual Geological Society of America meeting (GSA Connects 2024) on September 22 - 25, 2024, in Anaheim, California.
+Six geosciences students attended the meeting.
+All students were involved as presenting authors on three different poster presentations.
+Mentoring faculty and GSA attendees also included CMU Geosciences faculty Dr’s.
+Andres Aslan, Greg Baker, and Verner Johnson.

 In addition to the student research presentations, our students attended numerous talks and poster presentations, short courses and career-related meetings as well as learned about graduate school opportunities.